Where to Tap

 3. Use smaller drill bits

 Each tap hole generates approximately 20 to 30 cubic inches of non-conductive wood within the sapwood.
-Small drill bits (5\16th or 19/64th inch) will generate significantly less non-conductive wood than larger old-fashion tapping bits (7/16t h inch).
+Small drill bits (4\16th or 3/16th inch) will generate significantly less non-conductive wood than standard bits (5/16th).
 Tapping crews must visualise under the bark where these stain columns are, to avoid drilling into stained wood that will not conduct sap.

 A blue spile being held up to a plank of wood to demonstrate how deep the spile should go in the tree.

-The content in these pages was originally created by Todd Leuty (previous Agroforestry Specialist), and edited by Jenny Liu (Maple, Tree Nut, and Agroforestry Specialist).
+The content in these pages was originally created by Todd Leuty (previous Agroforestry Specialist), and edited by Jenny Liu (Maple, Tree Nut, and Agroforestry Specialist) and Dr. John Steele (current Maple, Tree Nut and Agroforestry Specialist).